-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
-Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.
+Currently, six states—Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming—do not have a corporate income tax.
+However, four of those states—Nevada, Ohio, Texas, and Washington—do have some form of gross receipts tax on corporations.
+Moreover, five of those states—Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska, Florida, and Tennessee currently have no personal income tax.
+Individuals in New Hampshire are only taxed on interest and dividend income.

 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 New York has a corporation franchise tax, which applies to both traditional (C-type) corporations and to S corporations, and a tax known simply as the "filing fee," which applies to LLCs, limited liability partnerships (LLPs), and some regular partnerships.
 In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal New York tax return.

 For traditional corporations, the amount of corporation franchise tax due is the highest of the following three tax bases:

 Here's a quick look at each of these three items.